 Lisa completed a Bachelor of Science at the University of Saarland, Germany, a Master of Science at the University of Cádiz, Spain, and a PhD at the University of Lausanne, Switzerland, where she studied the role of circular RNAs in the control of β-cell functions.
 Lisa joined the Lo lab in 2018 as a postdoctoral researcher.
 She is currently investigating organ crosstalk and the link between obesity and atrial fibrillation with a focus on both coding and non-coding RNAs.
 In her spare time, Lisa enjoys pole dancing, travelling, and playing with her cats Chubby and Goaty.

 Yeonsoo graduated from Mount Holyoke College with a Bachelor’s degree in Chemistry and minor in Biology.
 She joined the Lo Lab in 2019 as a research technician.
 She is interested in pursuing a career in clinical research.
 In her spare time, Yeonsoo enjoys reading and painting.

 María Angélica Pabón, MD

 Maria trained as a medical doctor at the Universidad Nacional de Colombia.
 Afterwards she did a post-doctoral fellowship in pulmonary and critical care with Augustine Choi at Weill Cornell Medicine.
-She then started her medical residency in Internal Medicine at Weill Cornell Medicine where she is currently on her second year, she is interested in pursuing a fellowship in cardiology and in basic science research as a life career.
+She then started her medical residency in Internal Medicine at Weill Cornell Medicine where she is currently Chief Resident.
+Maria is interested in pursuing a fellowship in cardiology and in basic science research as a life career.